apache/echarts-doc/en/tutorial/event.md

 });
 ```

-Events in ECharts are divided into two types, one is events triggered by user's mouse clicking or hovering chart graphic, another is action events triggered by user's using of interactive component, such as  ['legendselectchanged'](api.html#events.legendselectchanged) event （attention: change legend switch will not trigger `'legendselected'` event） triggered by changing legend switch, ['datazoom'](api.html#events.legendselectchanged) event triggered by zooming data area and so on.
+Events in ECharts are divided into two types, one is events triggered by user's mouse clicking or hovering chart graphic, another is action events triggered by user's using of interactive component, such as  ['legendselectchanged'](api.html#events.legendselectchanged) event  (attention: change legend switch will not trigger `'legendselected'` event)  triggered by changing legend switch, ['datazoom'](api.html#events.legendselectchanged) event triggered by zooming data area and so on.

 ## Handling of mouse event